acdcjunior/acdcjunior.github.io/_posts/2017-06-15-npm-package-locks_npm_notice_created_a_lockfile_as_package-lock-json_you_should_commit_this_file.md

 In case you are wondering, yes, you should commit `package-lock.json`.
 Yes, *commit* as in add to your version control and push it.
 Don't be afraid.

-But what is it?
+What is it, though?
 At [the docs](https://docs.npmjs.com/files/package-lock.json) you get:

 > `package-lock.json` is automatically generated for any operations where npm modifies either the `node_modules` tree, or `package.json`.
 It describes the exact tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.